 When will Brooklyn Nine-Nine season 6 be released?

-Brooklyn Nine-Nine has historically kicked off every season in mid-to-late September, but sadly, that won’t be the case in 2018.
-In fact, NBC has confirmed that we’re going to have to wait until early 2019 to see the latest season of the show.
+Brooklyn Nine-Nine has historically kicked off every season in mid-to-late September, but sadly, that wasn't in 2018.
+In fact, NBC has confirmed that we'd have to wait until early 2019 to see the latest season of the show.
 Melissa Fumero, who plays Amy Santiago in the show, confirmed on Twitter that filming for the upcoming season began back in August.

 How many episodes will season 6 feature?